jfpatrick/accsoft-gui-rad-comrad/docs/index.rst

 prefabricated widgets, relevant for CERN use-cases.
 Integration with the control system is achieved via PyJAPC.

-.. note:: PyJAPC is the only supported transport library at the moment.
-PyRDA may come later, but is not
-          planned for the near future.
-However, PyJAPC is capable of handling both RDA and JAPC messages already now.

-.. note:: Like any other PyQt application, RAD framework requires PyQt distribution activated.
-Refer to
+.. note:: Like any other PyQt application, RAD framework requires
+          `Acc-Py Base <https://wikis.cern.ch/display/ACCPY/Acc-Py+base>`__ activated.
+This is
-          `this page <https://wikis.cern.ch/display/ACCPY/PyQt+distribution>`__ to activate it.
-This is important for both runtime and design time with Qt Designer, as the later comes bundled in the distribution.
+          important for both runtime and design time with Qt Designer, as the later comes bundled in the distribution.